void-linux/void-packages/README.md

 If the build for whatever reason fails, might be a new build issue or simply because it hasn't been adapted to be **cross compiled**.

-### Using xbps-src in a foreign linux distribution
+### Using xbps-src in a foreign Linux distribution

-xbps-src can be used in any recent linux distribution matching the cpu architecture.
+xbps-src can be used in any recent Linux distribution matching the CPU architecture.

-To use xbps-src in your linux distribution use the following instructions.
+To use xbps-src in your Linux distribution use the following instructions.
 Let's start downloading the xbps static binaries:

     $ wget http://repo.voidlinux.eu/static/xbps-static-latest.<arch>-musl.tar.xz
     $ mkdir ~/XBPS